InitialPrefabs/InitialPrefabs.Msdf/README.md

 An example shader and glyph rendering is provided in this repo, but is by no means a good way of handling text rendering with layouts.
 It's simply a demo to provide basic details on how text rendering can work.
 You can view this in `com.initialprefabs.msdfgen/Example/Scenes/SampleScene.unity`.

+## Using this as a lib
+The `msdf-atlas` is a rust project which generates a dll.
+You are welcome to use that dll and call `get_glyph_data_utf16` to generate an atlas.
+Please keep in mind that the glyph data is returned as pointer so you will need to reinterpret it back to its structured data.

+Please view `byte_buffer.rs` tests and source code to see how to interpret a pointer at an index to `GlyphData`.